omeka/omeka-s-enduser/docs/modules/collecting.md

  - Required? check if this field should be required.

 **User Name** which will be used to assign the item owner.
 If the person using the form is a logged-in user of the Omeka S installation, this will autopopulate.

 - Prompt Text: If you want the prompt to be something other than the property label.
 - Required? check if this field should be required.

 **User Email** where the person adding the item can give their email.
 If this is left blank, they will not receive an email with the text in the *Email Text* field.

 - Prompt Text: If you want the prompt to be something other than the property label.
 - Required? check if this field should be required.

-**User Private** collect additional information from the user which will be kept private
+**User Private** collect additional information from the user which will be kept private.

 - Prompt Text: If you want the prompt to be something other than the property label.
 - Input type: length and kind of input box.
 Choose from:
      - Text box (one line)